-The BackEnd is a dive into the product development process in African tech.
-We take you into the mind of those who conceived, designed and built the product; highlighting product uniqueness, user behaviour assumptions and challenges during the product cycle.
+The BackEnd explores the product development process in African tech.
+We take you into the minds of those who conceived, designed and built the product; highlighting product uniqueness, user behaviour assumptions and challenges during the product cycle.

 Ever wondered why two digital products offering the exact same services go off on two wildly different trajectories when they are launched?
 They may both attract similar interests at the start, users eager for something new offering to solve a challenge for them in fresh ways.

 Then, one goes off to continue attracting and keeping new users while the other continues to suffer churn until it becomes a one-time wonder in the history of technology products.

 There are many reasons why one digital product sticks better than another.
 Perhaps it solves a very recurring need or costs very little to use.
 Or maybe it offers a stellar user journey from a seamless onboarding process to the first transaction/activity and subsequent use.
 A new report titled Most Effective Digital Onboarding Strategies (PDF) suggests it’s the latter.
 64% of responders favour apps that are easy to use.

 The report, put together by LOOKA, Yux and identity verification company, Appruve, and which surveyed users in Ghana across a variety of demographics, sheds light on how users interact with onboarding processes across a number of digital solutions/channels particularly financial services, what works and what doesn’t.